jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 To avoid violating point 1 above, each time step can be divided into phases to impose an ordering of events.

-The simplest case is to divide each timestep into two phases to searialise the handling of two dependent events.
+The simplest case is to divide each timestep into two phases to serialise the handling of two dependent events.
 As an example, consider nodes in a ring topology that can pass tokens between themselves in one direction, with it taking one timestep to for a token to traverse one node.
 Each node has two